erandro/Idicombs/README.md

 # Idicombs

-Idicombs (a.k.a LingoBits) is a unique idiom search engine with the added feature of linking idioms to other languages.
-It serves to connect people through language and bridging the cultural gap by showing how different languages say the same thing in different ways.
+Idicombs (a.k.a LingoBits) an application to connect people through language and bridge cultural differences by utilizing a unique idiom search engine with the added feature of linking idioms to their equivalents in other languages.

 This is a passion project of mine that started as a group project with [**Sherif H. Mahmoud**](https://github.com/sherifmahmoud), [**Haddassah Mendoza-Elias**](https://github.com/haddassah) and [**Ellen Baccera**](https://github.com/ebacerra?tab=repositories).
 You can check out the first version of this website [here](https://github.com/erandro/LingoBits).